JereKuusela/valheim-infinity_hammer/README.md

 Basic support is provided for BuildShare .vbuild and [PlanBuild](https://valheim.thunderstore.io/package/MathiasDecrock/PlanBuild/) .blueprint files.

+### Placing blueprints

-The command `hammer_blueprint [file name]` allows placing them.
+The command `hammer_blueprint [file name] [center piece] [scale]` allows placing them.
 If no files are found, configure the source folder.

+The center piece determines which object in the blueprint is used as the bottom center point.
+Usually this is not needed because either the blueprint has the information or the default value from the config can be used.

+Scale allow setting the initial scaling.
+This is also rarely needed because most objects can't be scaled.

+### Creating blueprints

-New PlanBuild blueprints can also be created with `hammer_save [file name]` command.
+New PlanBuild blueprints can be created with `hammer_save [file name] [center piece]` command.

+If the center piece is not given, the default value is used from the config.

 Note: Infinity Hammer will also store the object data when creating blueprints.
 This can significantly increase the file size and cause incompatibility with future PlanBuild versions.

+Following data is not copied:
+	- Object scale (redundant because the blueprint has own fields or the scale).
+	- Creature spawn coordinates (harmful because creatures try returning to the spawn coordinates when idle).
+	- Snap points (currently no good way to edit them).

 ## Utility